 Buckeye Plaza is a neighborhood shopping centre located in a densely-populated trade area in close proximity to downtown Cleveland.
 At the end of the first quarter, a termination agreement was reached with the grocery-anchor tenant Giant Eagle who occupied 47.3% of the GLA.
-The termination agreement is part of a longer-term strategy to re-tenant the Giant Eagle space who had given notice they were not going to extend beyond their 2018 expiry.
-We are in advanced discussions with another grocer that would sign a long-term lease and ultimately create a longer-term driver of traffic at the centre.
-The termination payment from Giant Eagle is anticipated to cover a majority of the capital that is required to re-tenant the former Giant Eagle space and as such would be reinvested back into the property.
-While the total revenue resulting from the redevelopment is quite insignificant relative to the portfolio as a whole, we believe it highlights the importance of our disciplined approach to finding real estate that will be highly sought after by a wide variety of grocery-anchor tenants over the long run.
+The termination agreement was part of a longer-term strategy to re-tenant the Giant Eagle space who had given notice they were not going to extend beyond their 2018 expiry.
+During the quarter we executed a new lease with another grocer on a long-term lease which we believe would create a longer-term driver of traffic at the centre.
+The termination payment from Giant Eagle more than covered the capital required to re-tenant the former Giant Eagle space.
+While the total revenue resulting from the redevelopment is insignificant relative to the portfolio as a whole, we believe it highlights the importance of our disciplined approach to finding real estate that will be highly sought after by a wide variety of grocery-anchor tenants over the long run.